Filipino Beef Morcon: How to Prepare This Longtime Household Favorite

 Filipino Beef Morcon Recipe

-Preparing the Filipino beef morcon is not as hard as you think.
+Although it takes kind of long, preparing the Filipino beef morcon is not as hard as you think.
 If you know how to fry and simmer, then serving this dish for your next holiday dinner parties won’t be a problem.
+We hope we made the procedure simple for you.

 - 2 lbs beef bottom round